flycheck/flycheck/README.md

 Install the ELPA package from [MELPA][] or [Marmalade][] with `M-x package-install RET flycheck`.
 All dependencies are automatically installed.

+Flycheck supports GNU Emacs 24.2 and newer on Linux, OS X and any other decent flavor of Unix.
+It should work with GNU Emacs 24.1, too, but it is not tested against this version of Emacs.

+Flycheck does not support Windows, but tries to be compatible with it.
+You may try to use Flycheck on Windows.
+It should mostly work, but expect problems and issues.
+Pull requests which improve Windows compatibility are welcome.

-Flycheck is written and tested against GNU Emacs 24.2 and newer.
-It should work on Emacs 24.1, too.
-GNU Emacs 23 and before, and other flavors of Emacs (e.g. XEmacs) are *not* supported.
+Flycheck also does not support GNU Emacs 23 and other flavors of Emacs (e.g. XEmacs, Aquamacs, etc.).
+Don't try, it will *not* work.

 Most checkers have dependencies against external tools that perform the checking.
 Use `C-c ! ?` to see what a checker needs, e.g. `C-c ! ?